Yorkshire Terrier Blog

 Training and Socialization of Your Yorkie

-Continue reinforcing basic training and commands with your Yorkie, and start introducing more advanced training.
+Continue reinforcing basic training program and commands with your Yorkie, and start introducing more advanced training.
 Work on leash training, crate training, and house training.
 Extensive socialization at this age is critical for developing a friendly, outgoing temperament.
-Invite friends over, take your Yorkie on walks, arrange play dates with other dogs, and expose them to new situations and environments.
+Invite friends over, share experiences, take your Yorkie on walks, arrange play dates with other dogs.
+In other words, expose them to new situations and environments.

 Providing the right nutrition, training, socialization, and veterinary care during these months will set the stage for a long, healthy, and happy life with your Yorkie.
 While they may act like little adults at this point, they still have some maturing to do over the next several months.
 With patience and consistency, you’ll make it through the trials of puppyhood and be rewarded with a well-adjusted, lifelong companion.